 Once you've made your selections, you can start testing the metadata.
 To start your on-device testing, you can return to the Bixby home screen and test utterances for your metadata.

-If you don't have an actual device to test on, you can use the SmartThings simulator to create a virtual device.
-For more information, see the FAQ: Creating a virtual Device SmartThings community page.
+If you don't have an actual device to test on, you can create a virtual device.
+There are two kinds of virtual devices:

 To go back to using Bixby regularly, you need to disable Bixby Home platform testing.